pttman: System-wide push-to-talk for Linux

 message arrives, it drains the socket non-blocking and coalesces: only the last

 queued command executes.
-This means a burst of unmute, mute, unmute, mute
+This means a burst of press, release, press, release

 A background thread runs pactl subscribe to watch for audio source changes.
 If